Image Management in Ghost - A performance report

 Feature request

-There's an open feature request for Ghost to have an improved Media Library added to the project - take a look at it, upvote it and add your thoughts.
+There’s an open feature request for an improved Media Library in Ghost.
+Go upvote it and drop your thoughts.

 Plugins

-There are a bunch of plugins that integrate Ghost with Cloudinary already, and you can find them in the official Ghost Documentation.
+A handful of plugins already integrate Ghost with Cloudinary.
+You’ll find them in the official Ghost Documentation.

 Conclusion